 Track A

 Requirements Timeline

-Choose a research mentor and topic End of 1 st year
+1. Choose research mentor and topic End of 1 st year

-Submit a written research proposal By Jan 1 of 2 nd year
+2. Submit written research proposal By Jan 1 of 2 nd year

-3. Submit an abstract to the national meeting 3 rd year
+3. Submit abstract to national meeting 3 rd year

-4. Present poster at the national meeting 3 rd year
+4. Present poster at national meeting 3 rd year

 5. Oral presentation to Department 3 rd year

 6. Manuscript submission End of 3 rd year

 7. Proof electronic chapter 4 th year

-TRACK B - Perform Original Research - To be presented at a national meeting, orally presented to the Dept faculty/residents, and submitted to a national journal for publication.
+TRACK B - Perform Original Research - Results to be presented at a national meeting, orally presented to the Department faculty and residents, and submitted by the resident to a national journal for publication.

-Track B is envisioned primarily for residents wishing to pursue an academic or research-based career.
-Every effort will be made to identify an opportunity for them to engage in original research that will lead to then as first author on a research publication in a recognized peer-reviewed journal.
+Track B is envisioned primarily for residents wishing to pursue an academic or research based career.
+Every effort will be made to identify an opportunity for them to engage in original research that will lead to than as first author on a research publication in a recognized peer reviewed journal.

 There are a variety of paths that a resident may take to achieve the Track B goal.
 The most likely is to collaborate with a researcher(s) within the Department of Radiology engaged in studies related to imaging and/or issues of central interest to radiologists.
 The goal of such collaboration is to identify a discrete portion of a larger study that would become the resident's primary responsibility.
-In this manner, the research would be identified as "belonging" to the resident so that they would be first author on the resulting publication(s) such agreements must be made at the outset of the research so that there is no misunderstanding regarding the authorship order.
+In this manner the research would clearly be identified as "belonging" to the resident so that they would be first author on the resulting publication(s) such agreements must be made at the outset of the research so that there is no misunderstanding regarding the authorship order.

-The most ambitious alternative is for the resident to initiate an entirely new research project using an original design, securing the necessary funding, and carrying out the work with a minimum of supervision.
-Such situations are rare but will be encouraged for those who are capable of doing this level of work.
+The most ambitious alternative is for the resident to initiate an entirely new research project using an original design, securing necessary funding and carrying out the work with a minimum of supervision.
+Such situations are rare, but will be encouraged for those who are capable of doing this level of work.

 All projects in Track B require the submission of an abstract for presentation at a national meeting.
 If the abstract is accepted for presentation the resident will present the material and his/her travel expenses will be reimbursed by the Department according to policy.
-Before the national meeting, each resident will be required to give his/her PowerPoint presentation to the department, usually during a noon conference.
+Prior to the national meeting each resident will be required to give his/her PowerPoint presentation to the department, usually during a noon conference.